bhdicaire/dataLossPrevention/README.md

 * [Mock Turtle](https://mockturtle.net/)

 You can also search on GitHub for library code and Command Line Interface tool related to [data-generator](https://github.com/topics/data-generator), [fake-data](https://github.com/topics/fake-data), [mock-data ](https://github.com/topics/mock-data), [mock-data-generator](https://github.com/topics/mock-data-generator), and [test data](https://github.com/topics/test-data).

-_dataLossPrevention_ by Benoît H. Dicaire is shared with an [unlicense](LICENSE).
-For more information, please refer to <https://unlicense.org>